-ROP is greater than 12 dBm.
-In our real-time measurements, we count errors of 61,440,000 bits carried by consecutive 1024 frames.
-In addition, at the BER of 3.8×10^{-3} , the receiver sensitivity with 64-point FFT and the SPA can be improved by 1.1 dB and 0.5 dB compared with LS and ISFA methods, respectively.
-At the BER of 1×10^{-4} , about 1 and 2 dB improvements in receiver sensitivity can be achieved with the SPA method in the 128-point FFT case, compared to ISFA and LS methods, respectively.
-These facts are mainly attributed to the accurate CE provided by the SPA method.
-It should be noted that the ISFA/SPA can be extended to high-speed optical NHS-OFDM and work effectively^[21].
+The BER performance with the three CE methods after 20 km SSMF transmission over different ROPs is measured by realtime and offline DSP approaches.
+The relevant results for 64and 128-point FFTs are presented in Fig. 5(a) and 5(b), respectively.
+It indicates that the real-time BER performance is the same as the offline one.
+Note that the offline measured BER values of one frame are zero and not shown in Fig. 5 when the ROP is greater than 12 dBm.
+In our real-time measurements, we count errors of 61,440,000 bits carried by consecutive 1,024 frames.
+In addition, at the BER of 3.8e-3, the receiver sensitivity with 64-point FFT and the SPA can be improved by 1.1 dB and 0.5 dB compared with LS and ISFA methods, respectively.
+At the BER of 1e-4, about 1 and 2 dB improvements in receiver sensitivity can be achieved with the SPA method in the 128-point FFT case, compared to ISFA and LS methods, respectively.
+These facts are mainly attributed to the accurate channel estimation provided by the SPA method.
+It should be noted that the ISFA/SPA can be extended to high-speed optical NHS-OFDM and work effectively [21].

-4.3.
-Hardware complexity and power consumption
+4.3 Hardware complexity and power consumption

-NHS-OFDM receivers implemented in real-time with 64/128/ 256-point FFTs are analyzed and listed in Table 2.
+The on-chip resource usages for the SPA and ISFA CE modules implemented in real-time NHS-OFDM receivers with 64/128/256-point FFTs are analyzed and listed in Table 2.
 The SPA method uses a similar number of registers compared to ISFA.
 However, the SPA saves 817/1190/2067 look-up tables (LUTs) for the receivers with 64/128/256-point FFTs.
-In fact, the SPA method can be regarded as a special ISFA with two taps; therefore, it can save 100/200/400 real-valued adders in each data symbol compared with the ISFA, and LUTs can be saved by 28.4%/21.9%/19.5%.
+In fact, the SPA method can be regarded as a special ISFA with two taps; therefore, it can save 100/200/400 real-value adders in each data symbol compared with the ISFA, and LUTs can be saved by 28.4%/21.9%/19.5%.
 Note that the hardware implementation of SPA and ISFA modules does not use any multipliers or dividers since these operations are equivalently implemented with addition and bitwise shift operations.
-In addition, we also use the XPower Analyzer tool to estimate the power consumption.
-About 19%/14%/14% on-chip power consumption can be saved by using the SPA method compared to the ISFA.
+In addition, we also use XPower Analyzer tool to estimate the power consumption.
+About 19%/14%/14% on chip power consumption can be saved by using the SPA method, compared to the ISFA.